MESS+: Dynamically Learned Inference-Time LLM Routing in Model Zoos with Service Level Guarantees: Experiments

 \section{Experiments}

 We demonstrate the effectiveness of \algname across a set of experiments with state-of-the-art LLM benchmarks.
-Our code is available\footnote{\algname code repository: Will be made public after review period.
-In the meantime, please send an email for code access.} and the full details of experiments are in the appendix.
+Our code is publicly available\footnote{\algname code repository: https://github.com/laminair/mess-plus} and we provide full experimental details in the appendix.